 SOFIA Director's Discretionary Time

-Suggestions for Director's Discretionary Time (DDT) observing projects are welcome at any time.
+Proposals for Director's Discretionary Time (DDT) observing projects are welcome at any time.
 Up to 7% of the observing time may be used for such projects.
-By default, any surplus DDT is used for already-accepted proposals from the annual proposal Call.
 Usages for DDT, as opposed to the normal annual proposal Cycle, may include the following:

 - Newly discovered celestial phenomena, such as stellar explosions or new comets.
 Be sure to check the list of approved Target of Opportunity programs from the current Cycle to see if your idea is potentially covered, and consider contacting the proposer or Director to find out if it is already being done.

-- Time-critical observations in support of other projects or missions that were not anticipated duing the prior Call.
+- Time-critical observations in support of other projects or missions that were not anticipated during the prior Call.

 - Experimental techniques for which pilot observations are needed.